Gramirez23/tallerjulio2023/roles/mariadb/README.md

 # Ansible Role: Apache Installation and Configuration

-This Ansible role installs and configures mariadb on Debian based systems.
+This Ansible role installs, configures mariadb and runs `mysql_secure_installation` on Debian based systems.

 ## Requirements

 - Ansible installed on the control node.
 - SSH access to target hosts with appropriate privileges.
+- Define the `rootpass` variable in your playbook using ansible-vault.

 ## Role Variables